ecphp/session--nix-at-european-commission--summer-of-nix/README.md

-# Nix at European Commission - Summer of Nix
+# State of Nix at European Commission - Summer of Nix 2022

 [Summer of Nix][summer of nix website] is a paid summer program where you can learn, meet, and work with the Nix community.
 It targets experienced Nixers and